AutoResearch/autora/docs/contribute/theorist-module.md

 ![Theorist Module](../img/theorist.png)

 All theorists are implemented as `sklearn` regressors.
-It is fitted based on experimental conditions and respective observations, and can be used to predict observations for new experimental conditions.
+They are fitted based on experimental conditions and respective observations, and can be used to predict observations for new experimental conditions.

 ## Repository Setup